How can I use business intelligence to improve my marketing strategy?

 - Engagement with the relevant audience

-- Increase conversations that turn into leads
+- Increase in goals conversations that turn into leads

 - Press, media, speaking and guest blogging opportunities